openfisca/openfisca-france-data/docker/erfs/README.md

 # Generate flat data from ERFS-FPR with Docker

-This process aim at computing a unique file from all the ERFS FPR file.
+This process aims at computing a unique file from all the [ERFS](https://www.insee.fr/fr/metadonnees/source/serie/s1231) FPR survey files.

 Pre-requisis : only Docker.